How to Make Yogurt Cheese (raw or pasteurized)Raw Milk at Home

 - Will you use raw or pasteurized yogurt?

-- Will you use yogurt or some other fermented dairy?
+- Will you use yogurt or kefir, or some other fermented dairy?

 - Will you use dairy or nondairy yogurt?